-Healthy, satisfying and bursting with bright flavor, this Lemony Couscous recipe features pearl couscous tossed with asparagus, snap peas, creamy ricotta and a citrusy lemon vinaigrette.
+Healthy, satisfying and bursting with bright flavor, this Lemony Couscous recipe is ready in 25 minutes or less.
+Featuring tender couscous pasta tossed with asparagus, snap peas, creamy ricotta, and a citrusy lemon vinaigrette.
 Quick and easy to prepare, this couscous lemon salad is a delicious side for any meal.
-And it’s perfectly packable and portable for picnics, potlucks, and barbecues too!
+Plus it’s perfectly packable and portable for picnics, potlucks, and barbecues too!

 About this lemony couscous